How To Get Your Name Off Spam Email Lists for Good

 The best way to unsubscribe from a spam email is to click on the unsubscribe link that should be in the email.
 These are typically at the very bottom of the email in small text.

-Though it can be a bit tedious at first, doing this for the every spam email you get for a few weeks is likely to make a big impact on how much spam you see come thorugh.
+Though it can be a bit tedious at first, doing this for every spam email you get for a few weeks is likely to make a big impact on how much spam you see come through.

 Be careful of clicking links in emails you don't trust.
-If the email seems sketchy, it's better not to open it and avoid clicking any links or files.
+If the email seems sketchy, it's best not to open it and avoid clicking any links or files.

 If you want to uplevel your email safety, use Guardio to automatically scan every link you click for malicious intentions, like phishing or malware.